FreeSync vs G-Sync – Which Is Best?

 VSync is a software solution that avoids screen tearing by limiting the GPU’s output to match the monitor’s refresh rate.

 VSync tries to lock the images rendered by the GPU to the monitor’s refresh rate.
-What happens if the frame rate drops below that refresh rate limit, which is usually 60Hz?
+What happens if the frame rate falls below that refresh rate limit, which is typically 60Hz?

 As VSync can’t interact with the display, nothing can be done in that situation.
 Instead of screen tearing, there is a new problem: the monitor needs to wait for a new frame to render while leaving the old one on the screen, leading to some strange stuttering.